 What is the easiest stitch to crochet?

 There are several great beginner-level stitches that you’ll want to master as soon as possible.
 I recommend starting with the slip knot and chain stitch.
+These are your basic stitches.

 Then, follow those with the single crochet stitch.
 It’s one of the most versatile stitches.
 Once you learn it, you’ll be able to crochet chains, rows, rounds, and connect pieces of projects together when necessary.